rometools/rome-docs/docs/rome-modules/microsoft-simple-sharing-extensions.md

 !!! warning "TODO"
     This page needs to be revised

+!!! warning "TODO"
+    Check if the module is used at all

 This ROME module supports Microsoft Simple Sharing Extensions, an RSS and [OPML](../rome-opml/index.md) extension designed to support data synchronization between bi-directional feeds.